 Centerville Elementary School reinforces Positive Behavioral Intervention and Supports, an evidence based framework for developing a positive learning environment.
 As a result, students are rewarded and recognized for displaying desired behavior in and out of the classroom.

-As part of PBIS our school expects all students to be Five Star Generals.
-Five Star Generals are always Striving for Excellence, Trustworthy, Attentive and Responsible.
+As part of PBIS our school expects all students to have Five Star General Pride!

 For more information about PBIS, you can go to: